-Does the project rely on Docker Engine to be running on the device?
+Does the project rely on Docker engine to be running on the device?
 Out of the projects listed above, Pantavisor is the only one that doesn’t run a full Docker engine.
-Because other projects do run large Docker engines right on the device, they are not able to run on devices with limited specifications.
+Because other projects do run large Docker engines directly on the device, they are not able to run on devices with limited specifications.

-Are you tied to a particular distro or are developers free to use whatever distro they are most comfortable with.
-Most of the projects listed above use Yocto as the underlying OS for the embedded system, but none of them with the exception of Pantavisor, containerize the actual OS.
+Are you tied to a particular distro or are developers free to use whatever distro they are most comfortable with?
+Most of the projects listed above use Yocto as the underlying OS for the embedded system, but only Pantavisor lets you containerize the actual OS.

-With some of these vendors, like Balena and Mendor you are dependent on the vendor to release and manage any critical OS updates.
-Pantavisor on the other hand offers more flexibility in OS updates whereby CVEs found in upstream projects can be immediately found applied to vulnerable devices using modern automated pipelines without relying on a particular vendor notification.
+With some of these vendors, like Balena and Mender, you are dependent on the vendor to release and manage any critical OS updates.
+Pantavisor, on the other hand, offers more flexibility in OS updates whereby CVEs found in upstream projects can be immediately applied to vulnerable devices using modern automated pipelines without relying on a particular vendor notification.

-In addition to this of the solutions provided above, only Pantavisor provides the choice of distro and tools.
+In addition to this, only Pantavisor provides a choice of distro and tools.
 You are not dependent on Yocto or Buildroot, and can use whatever distro or combination of distros you wish.

-In general all updates are atomic, but tend to be isolated on a per-component basis.
-In the embedded world, the entire firmware/software stack is updated transactionally, either it all works or nothing works and the system gets bricked.
+In general, all updates are atomic, but tend to be isolated on a per-component basis.
+In the embedded world, the entire firmware/software stack is updated transactionally; either it all works or nothing works and the system gets bricked.
 In addition to this, updates may need to occur with devices that are hard to reach and sometimes with intermittent power.
-And so any update mechanism to IoT devices, also needs to take these factors into account.
+Therefore any update mechanism to IoT devices also needs to take these factors into account.

 Pantavisor is a container framework for embedded Linux systems and applications.
 Based on Linux (LXC) containers, but implemented with a Docker developer workflow, it turns your firmware and userland into a set of atomically shareable building blocks.
 Pantavisor converts any Docker container into LXC format and runs it on all of your devices, including those with the smallest resource footprint.